 After turning the ignition key to the ON position, the supplemental air bag warning light illuminates.
-The supplemental air bag warning light will turn off after about 7 seconds if the system is operational.
+The air bag warning light will turn off after about 7 seconds if the system is operational.

-- Do not place any objects on the steering wheel pad or on the instrument panel.
-Also, do not place any objects between any occupant and the steering wheel or instrument panel.
-Such objects may become dangerous projectiles and cause injury if the supplemental front air bag inflates. - Right after inflation, several supplemental front air bag system components will be hot.
-Do not touch them; you may severely burn yourself.
+Do not place any objects on the steering wheel pad or on the instrument panel.
+Also, do not place any objects

-- No unauthorized changes should be made to any components or wiring of the supplemental front air bag system.
-This is to prevent accidental inflation of the supplemental front air bags or damage to the supplemental front air bag system. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or front end structure.
+- between any occupant and the steering wheel or instrument panel.
+Such objects may become dangerous projectiles and cause injury if the supplemental front air bag inflates. - Right after inflation, several air bag system components will be hot.
+Do not touch them; you may severely burn yourself. - No unauthorized changes should be made to any components or wiring of the supplemental front air bag system.
+This is to prevent accidental inflation of the air bag or damage to the air bag system. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or front end structure.
 This could affect proper operation of the supplemental front air bag system. - Tampering with the supplemental front air bag system may result in serious personal injury.
-Tampering includes changes to the steering wheel and the instrument panel assembly by placing material over the steering wheel pad and above the dashboard, or by installing additional trim material around the supplemental front air bag system. - Work around and on the supplemental front air bag system should be done by an authorized NISSAN dealer.
-Installation of electrical equipment should also be done by an authorized NISSAN dealer.
-The yellow SRS wiring should not be modified or disconnected.
-Unauthorized electrical test equipment and probing devices should not be used on the supplemental front air bag system. - The SRS wiring harnesses are covered with yellow insulation either just before the harness connectors or over the complete harness for easy identification.
+For example, do not change the steering wheel and the instrument panel assembly by placing material over the steering wheel pad

+- and above the instrument panel, or by installing additional trim material around the air bag system. - Work around and on the supplemental front air bag system should be done by an authorized NISSAN retailer.
+Installation of electrical equipment should also be done by an authorized NISSAN retailer.
+The yellow and orange Supplemental Restrain System (SRS) wiring and connectors should not be modified or disconnected.
+Unauthorized electrical test equipment and probing devices should not be used on the air bag system. - A cracked windshield should be replaced immediately by a qualified repair facility.
+A cracked windshield could affect inflation of the supplemental air bag system. - The SRS wiring harness connectors are vellow and orange for easy identification.

-When selling your vehicle, we request that you inform the buyer about the supplemental front air bag system and guide the buyer to the appropriate sections in this owner's manual.
+When selling your vehicle, we request that you inform the buyer about the supplemental front air bag system and guide the buyer to the appropriate sections in this Owner's Manual.

-Supplemental side air bag system (if so equipped)
+Supplemental side air bag and curtain air bag system (if so equipped)

 The supplemental side air bags are located in the outside of the seatback of the front seats.
-The supplemental side air bag (on the driver or front passenger seat) is designed to inflate in higher severity side collisions, although it may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
-It is designed to inflate on the side where the vehicle is impacted.
-It may not inflate in certain side collisions.
+The supplemental curtain air bags are located in the roof side rails.
+These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-of-position occupants.
+However, all of the information, cautions and warnings in this manual still apply and must be followed.
+The supplemental side air bags and curtain air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
+They are designed to inflate on the side where the vehicle is impacted.
+They may not inflate in certain side collisions.
 Vehicle damage (or lack of it) is not always an indication of proper supplemental side air bag operation.

-When the supplemental side air bag inflates, a fairly loud noise may be heard, followed by release of smoke.
-This smoke is not harmful and does not indicate a fire, but care should be taken to not intentionally inhale it, as it may cause irritation and choking.
+When the supplemental side air bag and curtain air bag inflate, a fairly loud noise may be heard, followed by release of smoke.
+This smoke is not harmful and does not indicate a fire.
+Care should be taken not to inhale it, as it may cause irritation and choking.
 Those with a history of a breathing condition should get fresh air promptly.